 His tone was light, but his expression, and the pressure of his grip, was anything but.
 Scarlett hadn't felt this nervous and fluttery on that awful day when he'd proposed.

 Ten years.
-Ten years of change, of hardship, of bitter struggle and even more bitter victories--and of moments, few and oh so far between, of incredible sweetness.
+Ten years of change, of hardship, of bitter struggle and even more bitter victories - and of moments, few and oh so far between, of incredible sweetness.
 Scarlett cast her mind back across those years and tried to recall a green-eyed girl, the belle of three counties, radiant in the certainty that she would never be less than utterly safe, utterly loved, utterly protected.
-That girl, she realised with a pang, had ceased to exist on the very day of which Rhett spoke--the day of that last barbecue at Twelve Oaks, the day the war began and her girlhood ended and she set her feet upon the path that had led, inevitably, to this place, this time.
+That girl, she realized with a pang, had ceased to exist on the very day of which Rhett spoke - the day of that last barbecue at Twelve Oaks, the day the war began and her girlhood ended and she set her feet upon the path that had led, inevitably, to this place, this time.

 And finally, this man.